DesignerDungeons/blog/public/posts/treasures_and_toolboxes/druidcantrips.md

 > Duration: Instantaneous
 >
 > You touch a handful of unoccupied loose dirt.
 One of the following inedible plants of your choice sprouts up from the dirt
->- A scrawny bush fills a 5x5  areat.
+>- A scrawny bush fills a 5x5  area.
 Characters behind or inside it are lightly obscured.
 >- A sturdy sapling grows.
 It can be uprooted and used as a quarterstaff.
 >- A grouping of vines sprouts up, growing up to 15 feet an adjacent wall.
 The vines can be safely climbed.
 >